Grant opportunity

 The MPIL internship programme gives a limited number of motivated students exposure to research and academic legal skills in comparative public law, European law, and international law.

 Max Planck Institute for Comparative Public Law and International Law lists this opportunity for Undergraduate and graduate students, Law, International Relations & European Studies, Europe.
-Applicants should use the official call page to confirm final requirements before submitting.

 Applicants must be enrolled in a full-time undergraduate or graduate university-level course during the proposed internship period, preferably in law or related disciplines such as international relations, European affairs, philosophy, social sciences, or political sciences.